• Skip to primary navigation

 1. They digest more easily - meaning less gas.
 Some say unsoaked beans don't affect them, but soaking them has been proven to make digestion easier by helping break down the sugars.

 2. Soaking them reduces cooking time.
-And since I'm trying to cook them as quickly as possible (and avoid the peas and other vegetables turning to mush), soaking them was the better choice.
+Since we want to cook them as quickly as possible (to avoid turning the peas and other vegetables into mush), soaking them is the better choice.

 More Bean Soup Recipes